Firoz800528/my-nexJS-projec-MyShop/README.md

 # MyShop - Next.js E-Commerce Project

-A **full-stack e-commerce application** built with Next.js 13 (App Router), NextAuth for authentication, MongoDB for data storage, and Tailwind CSS for styling.
-The app supports **dark/light mode**, **Google login**, and product management features (add/view products).
+A **full-stack e-commerce application** built with Next.js 15 (App Router), NextAuth for authentication, MongoDB for data storage, and Tailwind CSS for styling.
+The app supports **Google login**, and product management features (add/view products).

 ---